ademers/pendingusermodule/README.md

-# Pending User Module module for Craft CMS 3.x
+# Pending User Module for Craft CMS 3.x

 A Craft Module that sets all new user accounts to pending status.